-• Environmental considerations will be always adhered to before clearing roads, trenching and excavating.
+• Environmental considerations will be adhered to at all times before clearing roads, trenching and excavating.

 • Employees will be trained on the importance of minimising visual impacts.

 6.3.8 Use of Natural Resources

 Water and electricity are very scarce in Namibia.
 During the exploration, best international practices will be considered as a minimum standard for operation.
 The bulk of the power supply to the exploration site will be sourced from the proponent's own generator.
 The proponent will maximise water recycling opportunities wherever possible.